cozy/cozy-doctypes/docs/io.cozy.apps.suggestions.md

 The `io.cozy.apps.suggestions` doctype is used to store apps that are not yet installed, but might be useful for the user.

-`io.cozy.apps.suggestions` are used by [Cozy-Banks](http://github.com/cozy/cozy-banks/) to extract which connectors can be suggested to the user based on his / her banking operations.
+`io.cozy.apps.suggestions` are used by [Cozy-Banks](http://github.com/cozy/cozy-banks/) to extract which connectors can be suggested to the user based on his / her banking operations and used by Cozy-Pass to extract which connectors can be suggested to the user based on his / her ciphers.

 ## Attributes